The Sierpinski Carpet as a Final Coalgebra: Final coalgebras for and

-\begin{corollary} Let $r,s,t,u\in \{0,1\}$.
-Then That is, the distance between corners in $M^n\otimes U_0$ coincides with the distance in $M^n\otimes M_0$. \end{corollary} \begin{proof} By the previous lemma, there is a geodesic in $M^n\otimes U_0$ such that every entry is a corner.
-So for each pair contributing positively to the score, if they are adjacent corners, they contributes $\frac{1}{3}^n$, and if they are opposite corners, they contribute $\frac{2}{3}^n$ to the score.
+That is, the distance between corners in $M^k\otimes U_0$ coincides with the distance in $M^k\otimes M_0$. \end{corollary} \proof By the previous lemma, there is a witness path in $M^k\otimes U_0$ such that every entry is a corner.
+So for each pair contributing positively to the score, if they are adjacent corners, they contributes $(\frac{1}{3})^k$, and if they are opposite corners, they contribute $(\frac{2}{3})^k$ to the score.

-So consider the corresponding path in $M^n\otimes M_0$.
+So consider the corresponding path in $M^k\otimes M_0$.
 This score will be the same.
-Thus, the distance in $M^n\otimes U_0$ is bounded above the distance of the corresponding points in $M^n\otimes M_0$.
-However, we know that the distance in $M^n\otimes M_0$ is bounded above by its image in $M^n\otimes U_0$ under $M^n\otimes \iota$, since this is a short map.
-Thus, these distances are equal. \end{proof}
+Thus, the distance in $M^k\otimes U_0$ is bounded above the distance of the corresponding points in $M^k\otimes M_0$.
+However, we know that the distance in $M^k\otimes M_0$ is bounded above by its image in $M^k\otimes U_0$ under $M^k\otimes S_{U_0}$, since this is a short map.
+Thus, these distances are equal. \endproof